 Use this worksheet to help your middle schooler practice recognizing main and subordinate clauses and turning subordinate clauses into complete sentences.

-Indefinite pronouns can be tricky for children to understand.
+Indefinite pronouns can be tricky for kids to understand.
 This worksheet has children practice using those pronouns by answering questions with indefinite pronouns.

 Irregular Comparative Adjectives